themodernway/themodernway-server-integration/README.md

 Copyright (c) 2017, 2018, The Modern Way.
 All rights reserved.

-The Modern Way Server Core is released under version 2.0 of the Apache License.
+The Modern Way Server Integration is released under version 2.0 of the Apache License.

 http://www.apache.org/licenses/LICENSE-2.0.html